-- The services listed under "Services that must be performed in-person", - Purchase, rental, installation, or maintenance of telecommunication equipment or systems, - Home health monitoring, and - Telehealth transmission, per minute (HCPCS code T1014).
+- Purchase, rental, installation, or maintenance of telecommunication equipment or systems, - Home health monitoring, and - Telehealth transmission, per minute (HCPCS code T1014).

 Telehealth locations

 Q3014 isn't covered when:

 - The originating site provider performs another service during a telehealth visit, or

 - The worker is at home, or

 - Billed by the distant site provider, or

 - The provider uses audio only.